johannessram/TicTacToe/README.md

 # <p style="color:pink; font-weight:bold;"> AI Tic-tac-toe player with Python </p>

+This is a tic-tac-toe **BOT** incorporated into a console game. </br>
-My version of tic-tac-toe has two main modes: one with two human opponents who take turns filling an empty square with their piece, and the other with a human (you) against an artificial intelligence, **a bot**.
+My version of tic-tac-toe has two main modes: one with two human opponents who take turns filling an empty square with their piece, and the other with a human (you) against an artificial intelligence, the bot.

 ## <p style="color:pink">Project description:</p>